-When it comes to digital product development, you’ll more than likely be confronted with a whole host of acronyms and software development terminology that can get pretty confusing to say the least.
+When it comes to digital product development, you’ll more than likely be confronted with a whole host of acronyms and software development terminology like these, that can get pretty confusing to say the least.
 With so many different product development approaches and no "one size fits all" it can be a difficult landscape to navigate.

 As part of our series on the digital product development process, our aim is to clear up some the confusion and define the meanings of MVP and MMP and explain the differences between the two.

 When you come up with an idea for an application, whether it be web or mobile, it can be really easy to get distracted and caught up on all the possible features that it will entail.
 Putting all those features together in one product is massively risky.
 Not only would it take a long time to develop, but if some of these features don’t resonate with your users- you’ll have wasted a lot of valuable time and money.
 Nobody wants that, right?

 A Minimum Viable Product (MVP) was famously coined by Eric Reis in his book “The lean Startup” which emphasises the importance of learning and iteration in new product development.
 He defines the concept of an MVP as a